peteroupc/peteroupc.github.io/betadist.md

     pow(lamda, x) * pow(1 - lamda, 1 - x).

 Again, this function meets the requirements stated by Keane and O'Brien, so it can be simulated via Bernoulli factories.
-Thus, this distribution can be simulated in Python using a geometric bag (which represents _x_ in the formula above) and a two-coin exponentiating Bernoulli factory, as follows:
+Thus, this distribution can be simulated in Python using a geometric bag (which represents _x_ in the formula above) and a two-coin exponentiating Bernoulli factory, with the following algorithm.
+It is based on the **PowerBernoulliFactory** given earlier (including the algorithm from Mendo (2019)<sup>[**(4)**](#Note4)</sup>), but changed to accept a second Bernoulli factory sub-algorithm rather than a fixed value for the exponent.
+To the best of my knowledge, I am not aware of any article or paper that presents this exact Bernoulli factory.

+1. Set _i_ to 1.
+2. Call the base sub-algorithm; if it returns 1, return 1.
+3. Call the exponent sub-algorithm; if it returns 1, return 0 with probability 1/_i_.
+4. Add 1 to _i_ and go to step 1.

+The Python code that samples the continuous Bernoulli distribution follows.

     def _twofacpower(b, fbase, fexponent):
         """ Bernoulli factory B(p, q) => B(p^q).
-               Based on algorithm from (Mendo 2019),
-               but changed to accept a Bernoulli factory rather than a fixed value for the exponent.
-               To the best of my knowledge, I am not aware of any article or paper that presents this exact Bernoulli factory.
                - fbase, fexponent: Functions that return 1 if heads and 0 if tails.
                  The first is the base, the second is the exponent.
                  """